Executive Presence in Virtual Meetings for Zoom and Other Social Platforms

 At the best of times, most of us are anxious speakers.

 Our shyness, nerves and anxiety revolve around what to say and how to say it.
 Those feelings do not just go away when we meet with others virtually.
-Our discomfort grows when we add to that the ‘newness’ of these virtual platforms, the limitations of internet bandwidth and the discomfort with always being on screen.
+Our discomfort grows when we add to that the ‘newness’ of these virtual platforms, the limitations of internet bandwidth and the discomfort of always being on screen.

 Micro-facial expressions are essential to our understanding of one another.